StevenPolley/hyp/README.md

 Port knocking clients have minimal requirements and can run on x86, ARM, MIPS, PowerPC, IBM390, or RISC-V. Currently only supported OS's are Linux and Windows, with support for Android planned to be added in the future.

 The port knocking daemon has more strict requirements and is only available for Linux.
 It requires the kernel be built with CONFIG_DEBUG_INFO_BTF, which most major distributions have out of the box.
+Additionally, hypd has some network requirements.  hypd is only expected to work on ethernet networks with IPv4.

+Once you get the runtime requirements sorted, be sure to check out the hyp and hypd directories of the repository for README information for how to use hyp.

 ### Build Requirements

 Pre-built binaries for configurations I've tested are available on the [releases page](https://deadbeef.codes/steven/hyp/releases).
 This will likely run in many CPU architectures I haven't tested yet though.

 To build this yourself, you will need Linux with packages for: git, clang, linux-headers-<architecture> libbpf-dev and golang.
-Check out the [Dockerfile ](https://deadbeef.codes/steven/hyp/src/branch/main/Dockerfile) as a reference for how the build environment for official releases is configured.
+Check out the [Dockerfile](https://deadbeef.codes/steven/hyp/src/branch/main/Dockerfile) as a reference for how the build environment for official releases is configured.
 Once the environment is ready, you can clone the repo and build.

 ```sh
 # Clone repository